mgregorich/BEAt-DKD_PredeGFR/README.md

 ## Acknowledgements

-This project (Biomarker Enterprise to Attack DKD - BeatDKD) received funding from the Innovative Medicines Initiative 2 Joint Undertaking under grant agreement 115974.
-This Joint Undertaking receives support from the European Union’s Horizon 2020 research and innovation programme, European Federation of Pharmaceutical Industries and Associations, and the Juvenile Diabetes Research Foundation.
+This project has received funding from the Innovative Medicines Initiative 2 Joint Undertaking under grant agreement No 115974.
+The JU receives support from the European Union’s Horizon 2020 research and innovation programme and EFPIA and JDRF.
+Any dissemination of results reflects only the author's view; the JU is not responsible for any use that may be made of the information it contains.
 A full list of BeatDKD partners may be found on the website (https://www.beat-dkd.eu/).